dwoznicki/nvim-hopper/README.md

 ## Requirements

 - neovim must be v0.10.0 or greater.
-- sqlite3 must be available on the path.
+- sqlite3 must be installed, and ideally available on the $PATH.
 To check, run
   ```bash
   sqlite3 --version
   ```
+  On Windows, the plugin will attempt to download the library, but this is best effort.

 ## Installation